+Management's Responsibility for the

+Financial Statements

-Management's Responsibility for the Financial Statements The financial statements of the Pemberton Valley Dyking District ("the District") are the responsibility of management.
+The financial statements of the Pemberton Valley Dyking District ("the District") are the responsibility of management.
 They have been prepared in accordance with Canadian public sector accounting standards.

-Nature of Operations The District was formed for the purpose of maintaining dyke infrastructure on behalf of the residents of the Pemberton Valley and is subject to the laws and regulations of the Local Government Act, and is therefore not taxable under section 149 of the income tax act.
-Government Transfers Government transfers, which include government grants, are recognized as revenue in the financial statements when the transfer is authorized and any eligibility criteria are met, except to the extent that transfer stipulations give rise to an obligation that meets the definition of a liability.
+Nature of Operations

+The District was formed for the purpose of maintaining dyke infrastructure on behalf of the residents of the Pemberton Valley and is subject to the laws and regulations of the Local Government Act, and is therefore not taxable under section 149 of the income tax act.

+Government Transfers Government transfers, which include government grants, recognized as revenue in the financial statements when the transfer is authorized and any eligibility criteria are met, except to the extent that transfer stipulations give rise to an obligation that meets the definition of a liability.
 Government transfers are recognized as deferred revenue when transfer stipulations give rise to a liability.
 Government transfer revenue is recognized in the statement of operations as the stipulation liabilities are settled.

+Revenue Recognition

-Revenue Recognition Tax assessment revenue is not restricted in use and is recorded as receivable when it meets the definition of an asset, has been authorized and the taxable event occurs.
+Tax assessment revenue is not restricted in use and is recorded as receivable when it meets the definition of an asset, has been authorized and the taxable event occurs.
 For dyking taxes, the taxable event is the period for which the tax is levied.

+Interest revenue is recognized as earned.

+Investments

+Investments are carried at cost plus accrued interest, which approximates market value.

+Deferred Revenue

+Deferred revenue represents funds colleted from local governments for use in specific projects and may be refundable to the contributor in certain circumstances.

+Financial Instruments

-Interest revenue is recognized as earned. interest revenue is recognized as earned.
-Investments Investments are carried at cost plus accrued interest, which approximates market value.
-Financial Instruments The District's financial instruments consist of cash, investments, accounts receivable, government transfers receivable, and accounts payable and accrued liabilities.
+The District's financial instruments consist of cash, investments, accounts receivable, government transfers receivable, and accounts payable and accrued liabilities.
 Unless otherwise indicated, it is management's opinion that the District is not exposed to any significant interest, credit or currency risks arising from these financial instruments.